elixir-lang/elixir/lib/elixir/pages/Guards.md

 def empty_map?(map) when is_map(map), do: false
 ```

-Guards start with the `when` keyword, which is followed by a boolean expression (we will define the grammar of guards more formally later on).
+Guards start with the `when` keyword and are followed by one or more of the guard expressions defined above.
+Guard expressions must evaluate to `true` or `false`.

 Writing the `empty_map?/1` function by only using pattern matching would not be possible (as pattern matching on `%{}` would match *every* map, not empty maps).